Admission to St. Stephen’s Junior School

 An admission link has been established between the Infant and Junior Schools concerned.
 Children attending St. Stephen’s Infant School are given priority for admission to the Junior School.

 Medical, health, social and special access reasons will be applied in accordance with the school’s legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend St. Stephen’s Junior School.
 Equally this priority will apply to children whose parents’/guardians’, physical or mental health or social needs means that they have a demonstrable and significant need to attend St. Stephen’s Junior School.
 Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and St. Stephen’s Junior School.

 5. Nearness of children’s homes

-The distance is measured between a child’s permanent home address and the school in a straight line using Ordnance Survey address point data.
-Distances are measured from a point defined as within a child’s home to a point defined as within the school as specified by Ordnance Survey.
+We use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.